jpb896/mantissa-blog/README.md

 ## License

-*Jekflix Template* is available under the MIT license.
+*MantissaOS Release Announcements Template* is available under the MIT license.
 See the [LICENSE](https://github.com/thiagorossener/jekflix-template/blob/master/LICENSE) file for more info.